Bounds for standard $L$-functions: Localizing refined symbols near an infinitesimal character

-As motivation for the proof of (ii), we pause to reprove (i) using ``bare hands.''
-It suffices to verify that the quantity $f \star^1 a(\tau)$ vanishes.
-By the support condition \eqref{eq:alpha-refined-support-condition} for the coefficients defining the star product, we may write this quantity as a finite linear combination of terms
+We must now verify that the quantity $f \star^1 a(\tau)$ vanishes.
+As discussed in Example \ref{exa:star1-structure}, we may write this quantity as a finite linear combination of terms

 where the differential operators are defined using $\tau$-coordinates.
-By lemma \ref{lem:derivatives-along-orbits-inv-fn}, each of these terms vanish.
+By Lemma \ref{lem:derivatives-along-orbits-inv-fn}, each of these terms vanish.
+This completes our motivating ``bare hands'' reproof of (i).

-(ii): By lemma \ref{lem:basepoint-insensitivity}, it suffices to verify that $f \star^j a$, for fixed $j \geq 2$, satisfies the required derivative bounds at $\tau$.
+(ii): By Lemma \ref{lem:basepoint-insensitivity} and arguments similar to those above, we reduce to verifying that $f \star^j a$, for fixed $j \geq 2$, satisfies the required derivative bounds at $\tau$.
 By the support condition \eqref{eq:alpha-refined-support-condition} for the coefficients defining the star product and the product rule for differentiation, we may write $\partial_1^{\kappa '} \partial_2^{\kappa ''} (f \star^j a)(\tau)$ as a finite linear combination of terms

 where

 and

 We must check that any such term is